-The online learning as soon as it was ready to help staff work better.
+We shared the online learning as soon as it was ready because it can help staff work better now.

 The online learning might also help autistic people and people with a learning disability want to take part in becoming a trainer.